opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 What is best depends strongly on the corpus, on user behavior, and on the application domain – there is no one-size-fits-all solution.

 However, there is a systematic way to arrive at this ideal set of parameters.
 We call identifying the best set of parameters *global hybrid search optimization*: we identify the best parameter set for all incoming queries; it is “global” because it doesn’t depend on per-query factors.
-We will cover this approach first before moving on to a dynamic approach that identifies hybrid query parameters individually per query.
+We will cover this approach first before moving on to a dynamic approach that takes into account per-query signals.

 # Global hybrid search optimizer

-We treat hybrid search configuration as a parameter optimization challenge.
+We treat hybrid search configuration as a parameter optimization problem.
 The parameters and combinations are:

 * Two [normalization techniques: `l2` and `min_max`](https://opensearch.org/blog/How-does-the-rank-normalization-work-in-hybrid-search/)
 * Three combination techniques: arithmetic mean, harmonic mean, geometric mean